mozillaph/docs/mozillaph-quick-info.md

 * Internet Penetration (Household): 43.0% of the population (as of 2019)
 * Mobile Vs. Desktop: xx% vs xx%

-# About Mozilla Philippines Community
+# About the Mozilla Philippines Community

 The Mozilla Philippines Community is the official Mozilla-supported community initiative in the Philippines.
 Initiated by Gen Kanai, Seth Bindernagel, and Regnard Raquedan, the community aims to support Mozilla in its mission to build the Internet as a global public resource, open and accessible to all.
 We believe this can be achieved by promoting openness, innovation, and opportunity on the Web.